-Immigration is a major part of the Greater Houston metropolitan area's identity.
+Immigration is a major part of the identity of the Greater Houston metropolitan area.
 Between 2000 and 2013, Houston's immigrant population grew nearly twice the national rate: 59% versus 33% (A Profile of Immigrants in Houston, 2015).
-The area's two largest established immigrants groups originate from Mexico and Vietnam, whereas the newest immigrants originate from Guatemala and Honduras.
-Informants described the MH Surgical Hospital Kingwood community as a collection of immigrants from both within and outside of the United States, including more transitional individuals from other countries coming for jobs.
-As pointed out by one focus group participant: "People are from all over.
-You see it on the playground...We have one neighbor from Norway and Venezuela.
-The other is from Scotland."
-One in four residents in Harris County was foreign-born, the highest proportion of the four counties.
-The proportion of foreign-born residents in the other three counties ranged from 3.2% in San Jacinto County to 12.9% in Montgomery County (FIGURE 8).
-In Houston, 28.3% of residents were foreign-born while in Humble, 21.7% were foreign-born; fewer residents in the other municipalities were foreign-born.
+The area's two largest established immigrant groups originate from Mexico and Vietnam, whereas the newest immigrant groups originate from Guatamala and Honduras.
+Informants described the MH Memorial City community as a collection of immigrants from both within and outside of the United States, including more transitional individuals from other countries coming for jobs.
+One in four residents in Harris and Fort Bend Counties and in Houston were foreign-born, whereas 16.4% of Katy residents were foreign-born (FIGURE 8).
 According to the Texas Refugee Health Program Refugee Health Report, 5,285 refugees resettled in Harris County in 2014, with Harris County having one of the largest refugee populations in the United States.